eriktuck/my-website/content/blog/Time Tracker - part 1.md

 ---
-title: "Build the data entry form for a time tracking app using Google Sheet (part 1 of 3)"
-date: 2024-08-20T10:00:00-05:00
+date: 2024-08-20 10:00:00-05:00
 draft: false
+featured: false
+image: https://storage.googleapis.com/ei-dev-assets/assets/Arc_TNR6BeHm6v.png
+image-credit: Screen capture by author
-summary: "Extend Google Sheets to create your own custom tools"
+summary: Extend Google Sheets to create your own custom tools
 tags:
 - Google Apps Script
 - Tutorial
-image: https://storage.googleapis.com/ei-dev-assets/assets/Arc_TNR6BeHm6v.png
-image-credit: Screen capture by author
-featured: false
+title: Build the data entry form for a time tracking app using Google Sheet (part 1 of 3)
 ---

 Welcome to part 1 of this tutorial.
 We'll build the data entry form for a time tracking app using Google Sheets.
 For an overview of the project, please see the [Time Tracker](https://eriktuck.com/blog/time-tracker) guide.
 ## step 1. create the data entry form
 Let's start by building a data entry form in a new Google Sheet for a single day.